 1-deoxysphingosine DMS data set

-This data set accomanies the manuscript "Differential-Mobility Spectrometry of 1-deoxysphingosine Isomers: New Insights into the Gas Phase Structures of Ionized Lipids" by Berwyck L. J. Poad, Alan T. Maccarone, Haibo Yu, Todd W. Mitchell, Essa M. Saied, Christoph Arenz, Thorsten Hornemann, James N. Bull, Evan J. Bieske, Stephen J. Blanksby.
+This data set accompanies the manuscript "Differential-Mobility Spectrometry of 1-deoxysphingosine Isomers: New Insights into the Gas Phase Structures of Ionized Lipids" by Berwyck L. J. Poad, Alan T. Maccarone, Haibo Yu, Todd W. Mitchell, Essa M. Saied, Christoph Arenz, Thorsten Hornemann, James N. Bull, Evan J. Bieske, Stephen J. Blanksby.

 Separation and structural identification of lipids remains a major challenge for contemporary lipidomics.
 Regioisomeric lipids differing only in position(s) of unsaturation are not differentiated by conventional liquid chromatography-mass spectrometry approaches leading to the incomplete, or sometimes incorrect, assignation of molecular structure.
 Here we describe an investigation of the gas phase separations by differential mobility spectrometry (DMS) of a series of synthetic analogues of the recently described 1-deoxysphingosine.